thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 - Monotonic: the sum is only increasing.

-An example of this instrument is used to record the number of completed GC cycles in Go, which can be found in the contrib package <https://pkg.go.dev/go.opentelemetry.io/contrib/instrumentation/runtime>
+An example of this instrument is used to record the number of completed GC cycles in Go, which can be found in the contrib package <https://pkg.go.dev/go.opentelemetry.io/contrib/instrumentation/runtime>.

-The output from the metric endpoint
+The output from the metric endpoint:
 ```
 # TYPE runtime_go_gc_count counter
 runtime_go_gc_count 463